-o undertaken to assess their risks and herd status within the last 12 months and,
+i. undertaken to assess their risks and herd status within the last 12 months and,

-Only vets that have undergone the BCVA training programme will be permitted to sign declarations, find your nearest BCVA accredited Johne’s advisor here.
+Only vets that have undergone the BCVA training programme are permitted to sign declarations, find your nearest BCVA accredited Johne’s advisor here.